kostas2370/Video-Creator/README.md

 In the end to load some assets like background,intro,outro :
 Just go to your browser and put this link : http://localhost:8000/api/setup/

+Login credentials for admin page : username = admin, password = pass

+* If you want to create and enable user management - permission you will have to change the permission class from AllowAny to IsAuthenticated

+You can find all the endpoints in swagger : http://localhost:8000/swagger/